 - Now hold this position for the given number of seconds.

-Sets & reps
+Sets & reps for this routine

-Workout #3 Elbow to knee crunches and hip rolls
+Workout #3 Oblique crunches and hip rolls

 The oblique muscles are involved in twisting and side bending movements, as well as playing a part in pelvic stability and pulling the abdominal area in flat.
 Both of these exercise mainly work the obliques.